mcdanieladamg/amcd-common-3d/README.md

 # amcd-common-3d
-Shared Unity Prefabs and Scripts
+Shared utilities for the basic components of a new Unity game repo.